Money saving tips when having a baby on a budget.

 After Baby Comes

-The expenses seem to never end after your newborn arrives.
-Remember to focus on what you need, rather than what’s trendy.
+The expenses never seem to end after your newborn arrives.
+Remember to focus on buying what you need, rather than what’s trendy.
 There will be so many smart marketing messages trying to tell you to buy “this” or “that”, but so many of these items are not necessary and will cause you to spend a lot of money.

 I completely understand that not everyone has a desire or is able to breastfeed, and that is fine!
 Fed is best, always, and you have got to do what is best for you!
 However, since we are talking about money saving tips I must mention that breastfeeding your baby will save you hundreds of dollars.
 This is free food made specially for your baby.